Situated in the

 Also named after

-an adjacent area of woodland and with an area of approximately two
+an adjacent area of woodland and with an area of approximately

-thirds of an acre, Roundwood Pool is fed by the combined
+half an acre, Roundwood Pool is fed by the combined

 flow through both Grubbero and Piplye Pools.